 How much you pay each month

 The amount you pay for your health plan each month, whether you use any care or not, is called a premium.
-Whether your wrist is broken, sprained or just needs some ice, your monthly premium stays the same.
-You might pay your monthly cost yourself, your employer might pay it for you or you might share the cost (with your part coming right out of your paycheck).
-Plans with lower monthly costs usually come with higher costs for care.
-Plans with higher monthly costs have lower costs for care.
+Whether your wrist is broken or sprained and just needs some ice, your monthly premium stays the same.

 The most you’ll pay for your care

 The absolute most you’ll pay for your care for the year is called the out-of-pocket maximum.
-Once you’ve paid enough to hit your plan’s out-of-pocket maximum, your plan will pay 100 percent of any other covered care you have for the rest of the year.
-So if you faced some big health challenges earlier in the year and your broken wrist is just the icing on the cake, you won’t pay a penny if you’ve already hit this ceiling.
+Once you’ve paid enough to hit your plan’s out-of-pocket maximum, your plan will pay 100% of any other covered care you have for the rest of the year.
+So, if you faced some big health challenges earlier in the year and your broken wrist is just the icing on the cake, you won’t pay a penny if you’ve already hit this ceiling.